News

 What the certification covers at Celebration Key

-Carnival said the designation reflects a mix of staff training and on-site tools designed to help guests navigate Celebration Key’s activity areas with additional support available when needed.
-More than 400 guest-facing team members at the destination have completed training tied to the certification, the cruise line said.
+Carnival said the designation involves a mix of staff training and on-site tools designed to help guests move through Celebration Key's activity areas with additional support available when needed.
+KultureCity requires companies seeking certification to train at least 50 percent of their staff.
+At Celebration Key, Carnival said more than 400 guest-facing team members have completed training tied to the certification.

 Christine Duffy, president of Carnival Cruise Line, framed the initiative as part of a broader effort to extend accessibility across the vacation experience.
 "By training our team members and offering tailored resources both on board and at Celebration Key, we ensure every guest feels supported, understood, and welcome," Duffy said.